keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

   Normal  SuccessfulRescale  6m3s (x4 over 16h)   horizontal-pod-autoscaler  New size: 10; reason: KeptnMetric metric cpu-throttling above target
 ```

-If we retrieve the pods of our application, we can see that instead of
+If we retrieve the pods of our application, we can see that, instead of
 a single instance at the beginning, there are currently 10 instances running:

 ```shell